 During the year ended 31 December 2020, 1,039,844 Exchangeable Warrants were exchanged into Minco Exploration shares.
-Upon expiry of the warrants on 31 December 2021, the remaining 49,564,720 warrants were automatically exchanged into Minco Exploration shares and the holders automatically became shareholders in the Company.
-During the year ended 31 December 2020, 9,227,879 Exchangeable Warrants were exercised into Buchans shares.
+Upon expiry of the Exchangeable Warrants on 31 December 2020, the remaining 49,564,720 Exchangeable Warrants were automatically exchanged into Minco Exploration shares and the holders automatically became shareholders in the Company.

-During 2020, the Company completed a private placement of 11,000,000 ordinary shares at a price of €0.05 per share, to raise a total of €550,000 to fund its working capital and planned exploration programs.
+During 2020, the Company completed a private placement of 11,000,000 ordinary shares at a price of \notin 0.05 per share, to raise a total of \notin 550,000 to fund its working capital and planned exploration programs.